Open Records Policy

-- Include enough description and detail about the information requested to enable the governmental body to accurately identify and locate the items requested; and
+- Include enough description and detail about the information requested to enable the governmental body to accurately identify and locate the items requested.

 - Cooperate with the governmental body's reasonable efforts to clarify the type or amount of information requested.

-- You may review it promptly, and if it cannot be produced within ten (10) working days the public information officer will notify you in writing of the reasonable date and time when it will be available; and
+- You may review it promptly, and if it cannot be produced within 10 working days the public information officer will notify you in writing of the reasonable date and time when it will be available.

-You must respond to any written estimate of charges within ten (10) business days of the date the governmental body sent it or the request is considered automatically withdrawn.
+You must respond to any written estimate of charges within 10 business days of the date the governmental body sent it or the request is considered automatically withdrawn.

-- If estimated costs exceed $100.00 the governmental body may require a bond, prepayment or deposit;
+- If estimated costs exceed $100.00 (or $50.00 if a governmental body has fewer than 16 full-time employees) the governmental body may require a bond, prepayment or deposit.

 - Request an Attorney General opinion and state which exceptions apply;